distribucion/My-GitHub-Profile/README.md

 ## About Me

-Hello!
 I'm **Damián Rueda**, a passionate technology enthusiast characterized by an incessant desire for learning and continuous improvement.
 In an era where technology advances at a dizzying pace, I understand that the key to success lies in the ability to adapt and in the constant commitment to daily learning.

 ## Personal Information